ninahonyango/Cybersec_Investigation_Reports/README.md

 This repository contains detailed cybersecurity investigation reports documenting traffic analysis, incident simulations, and detection exercises performed using tools such as **Wireshark, Snort, Splunk, and pfSense**.
 Each report captures key findings, timestamps, and evidence of malicious or suspicious activities, with the goal of improving detection and response strategies.

+In addition, for each investigation I have created **Runbooks** (step-by-step procedures for incident response) and **Playbooks** (automated or semi-automated workflows for handling threats) to ensure repeatability and operational readiness in a SOC environment.

 ---

 ## Structure